Generade-nl/TULIP/README.md

 Running TULIP (The Uncorrected Long-red Integration Process), version 0.4 late 2016 (European eel)

 TULIP currently consists of to Perl scripts, tulipseed.perl and tulipbulb.perl.
-These are very much intended as prototypes, and additional components and/or implementations are likely to follow.
+These are very much intended as prototypes, and additional components and/or implementations are likely to follow. <br>
 Tulipseed takes as input alignments files of long reads to sparse short seeds, and outputs a graph and scaffold structures.
-Tulipbulb adds long read sequencing data to these.
+Tulipbulb adds long read sequencing data to these.<br>

-The steps below describe how we used TULIP to assemble the European eel genome:
+The steps below describe how we used TULIP to assemble the European eel genome:<br>

-0. Input data
+1. Input data<br>
 eel_seeds_285.fasta: These are pre-selected seed sequenced, with criteria 'not too repetitive'.
 Seeds containing repetitive sequence should be fine, but it will then take much longer to untangle the graph, and to optimize seed numbers.
-Strict requirements are that seed sequence names are unique numbers (excluding 0), and that all seeds are of exactly the same length.
+Strict requirements are that seed sequence names are unique numbers (excluding 0), and that all seeds are of exactly the same length.<br>
 Example file:
 >53
 TCTGTATAATTTTTTTTTTTTCAAAAAGAAATGTCACAATTATTCACACCCCAGTTTTCAGCACCCTCTCTTAACAAGGACATTCTTCTGTAATATTTTATGAGATAGATGGACACATCCTTGTCCATTCTTGCATACACCATCTTTCTAAATTTTCTACTGAAAATGTCCTCCTCAGTTCAAACCAGAAAATTTGGTTACATTCTGGAAACTTGAATATTGATCCAGAGACAAAAACAGCAAAACAGTAATTTTGTGGTAAATTAATCATTTATTGGTTGAGTT
 >118
 GTTGCAAGCATATTTTAGCATTCCTTTAGCTCAAAAGTTTCTCATTTTTTTCTTGCCCATTATCAACAGTGACAAATTCTTCTGATATACATCTTTCTGATGTTTGTGGTTCCACATTGGCCTTCTCCTGCATTGTGGTATTTCTACTTTGTTTAGTTAATCAGCTGTTGAAATTAGCCTTTAGTCCCACAGGGAATTACAGGAATTGTGGTATACACTGTTATAAGCAATATACATTTTATTTTATGATACCTGCTAAAGAAGGTAATATGTCAGATGTTATAG
 >154
-TTCTGAATTCCTTTAAGACTTCAAGGTGAATGGTGAATTAAAGTGCTGCCATCATATAGGCTGTTTAAAGGCAGTTTTAAATGATTTTATATATATTTTATATGATTACAGACAATGTGATTCATGAAGAAAATGTGGGCAGTCCTTTTCCCTGTAGCAAGGTCAGTAAAATAATAGTGACAGAATAATGTGCTTGACGTCTCTAATTTTACAATCTCATATACCACTGTATGCCTATGTGAGTCAAATATGATATAAAATTGAACATTATTATGTTTGTAATGG

-long_reads.fasta: Long reads in FASTA format.
+TTCTGAATTCCTTTAAGACTTCAAGGTGAATGGTGAATTAAAGTGCTGCCATCATATAGGCTGTTTAAAGGCAGTTTTAAATGATTTTATATATATTTTATATGATTACAGACAATGTGATTCATGAAGAAAATGTGGGCAGTCCTTTTCCCTGTAGCAAGGTCAGTAAAATAATAGTGACAGAATAATGTGCTTGACGTCTCTAATTTTACAATCTCATATACCACTGTATGCCTATGTGAGTCAAATATGATATAAAATTGAACATTATTATGTTTGTAATGG <br> long_reads.fasta: Long reads in FASTA format.
 The read names should be unique in each file, so be careful if you concatenate data!

-1. Alignments
+2. Alignments<br>
 We used BWA MEM to align reads to seeds, but other aligners should work.
 Currently, TULIP accepts SAM format (support for other formats, e.g. DALIGNER output, was present in even earlier versions and might reappear).
 Only the first 6 fileds of the SAM alignment information is used (up to and including the CIGAR string), so you might want to clip off the rest.

 Command lines: